tsoisauce/django-docker-heroku/README.md

 # Django Heroku Docker

 This is the ultimate full stack project using Heroku container build manifest to deploy.
-This is a generate template with Postgres, Celery, Redis, JWT.
+This is a generate template with Postgres, Celery, Redis.

 ## Workflow